aahmedessam30/api-versionizer/README.md

 ## Issues
 If you find any issues with the package or have any questions, please feel free to open an issue on the GitHub repository.

-Enjoy building your multilingual applications with Laravel AutoTranslate!
+Enjoy using the API Versionizer package in your Laravel applications! 🚀